thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

 `Such a ~/.xzgvrc file
 <https://github.com/thierr26/thierr26_config_files/blob/master/.xzgvrc>`_
-ensure that the program starts in "fit to window" mode for high resolution images or in 100% mode for images smaller than the window.
+ensures that the program starts in "fit to window" mode for high resolution images or in 100% mode for images smaller than the window.
 For high resolution images, switching between "fit to window" mode and 100% mode is possible with the Z key.